 Bring your appetite to Gyu-Kaku in Streeterville for all-you-can-eat (AYCE) Japanese barbecue.
 At this interactive dining establishment, servers bring out fresh ingredients for diners to cook themselves over a smokeless grill.
 Guests may order à la carte or opt for the AYCE menu, featuring dozens of appetizers, seasoned veggies, and prime cuts of meat and marinated seafood.
 With tongs in hand, you become the master of your culinary destiny.

 Honky Tonk BBQ

 This South Side staple has devotees lining up for orders of their outstanding smoked meats topped with their signature sauce.
-Lem’s Bar-B-Q is a no-frills takeout spot, so be prepared to hustle to a nearby park (or at the nearest curb) before you dig in.
+Lem’s Bar-B-Q (a Chicago favorite since 1954) is a no-frills takeout spot, so be prepared to hustle to a nearby park (or at the nearest curb) before you dig in.

 Green Street Smoked Meats

-This West Loop hideaway is one of the hippest contenders on the scene.
-Green Street Smoked Meats, a trendy warehouse hangout that feels like a big indoor/outdoor picnic.
-Pick a seat at the long communal tables, place your order at the counter (you order smoked meats like sliced brisket and pork belly by the half pound), and don’t forget to grab a $5 beer from the old kitchen sink.
+This West Loop hideaway is one of the hippest BBQ contenders on the scene.
+Green Street Smoked Meats is a trendy warehouse hangout that feels like a big indoor/outdoor picnic.
+Place your order at the counter (the prime brisket, pulled pork, and smoked salmon are all can’t-miss), pick a seat at the long communal tables, and don’t forget to grab a can of beer from the old kitchen sink.